 Enrollment Declines Forces Layoffs at Ohio Community Colleges

-.
-The school was forced to lay off 23 employees, reduce contracts for four more and leave three positions unfilled at the beginning of this academic year.
-Cuts were in response to a 22-percent enrollment decline and a $4.3 million budget deficit.
+In Ohio, enrollment declines have been seen at four- and two-year schools.
+The trend, which has been noted for the past two years, has prompted the need for layoffs at Hocking College in Nelsonville, according to the Dayton Daily News.
+The school was forced to lay off 23 employees, reduce contracts for four more, and leave three positions unfilled at the beginning of this academic year.
+Cuts responded to a 22-percent enrollment decline and a $4.3 million budget deficit.

 Another Ohio school feeling the crunch is Sinclair Community College.
 This school put one-quarter million into marketing this year in an attempt to attract more students.
 The college actually saw a much smaller enrollment drop than expected this year, which was good news for school administrators.
-Officials differed on the reasons for the decline, citing a number of possibilities.
+Officials differed on the reasons for the decline, citing several possibilities.

 “There are a number of factors which could contribute to the enrollment decline in some of the colleges and universities including semester conversion, which caused students to rush to complete coursework last year,” Kim Norris, spokeswoman for the Board of Regents, told the Dayton Daily News.
 “Also, some community college enrollment is trending down after several years of record enrollment when the economy was at its lowest point.”

-Arizona School Sees 11-Percent Decline
+Arizona School Sees 11-Percent Decline.